Other Postemployment Benefits

 Retired teachers participate in the Teacher Group OPEB Plan, and the Tennessee OPEB Plan.

-A data table of required annual reporting information for local education agency (LEA) employers can be found below.
-Each line contains the reporting instructions, suggested journal entries, other disclosures, and individual valuations for each plan that the employer participated in for the indicated fiscal year.
+Required annual reporting information for local education agency (LEA) employers can be found below.
+Each line contains individual valuations for each plan that the employer participated in for the measurement period.
+At the end of each report are suggested journal entries and other disclosures for the fiscal year listed.

 Employers can search this information by typing in complete or partial names and the table will display reporting information for all employers with that combination of letters.
 Results for the most recent three fiscal years will remain available.